MalchuL/GNCA/README.md

 Requirements:

     * Python 3.6+
+    * **16GB RAM Memory** (Please be carefully when you run script)
-    * CUDA 9.1+
+    * CUDA 9.1+ (For GPU training)
-    * 10GB GPU Memory
+    * 10GB GPU Memory (For GPU training)

-Steps to reproduce:
+## Steps to reproduce:

 1. Run `pip install -r requirements.txt`.
 2. Run `python main.py` to use CPU or  `python main.py --use-cuda` to use GPU
-3. Wait while training will ends, in infer_log folder will be generated image
+3. Wait while training ends, in *sonic/infer_log* folder will be generated images

+## How to decrease Memory usage:
+* For GPU(with --use-cuda parameter) or CPU(w/o --use-cuda parameter) you can change next parameters in config:
+    1. decrease both values in ITER_NUMBER tuple
+    2. decrease BATCH_SIZE
+    3. decrease TARGET_SIZE

+* For CPU only usage:
+    1. decrease POOL_SIZE
 ## Make GIF

 0. (Optional) Run for resize in <images_folder> folder `for X in *; do convert $X -interpolate Nearest -filter point -resize 480x480 $X; done`